 - If end-of-file (EOF) is detected during asynchronous operations, the call to GetOverlappedResult for that operation returns FALSE and GetLastError returns ERROR_HANDLE_EOF.

 - If lpOverlapped is NULL, the read operation starts at the current file position and ReadFile does not return until the operation is complete, and the system updates the file pointer before ReadFile returns.

 - If lpOverlapped is not NULL, the read operation starts at the offset that is specified in the OVERLAPPED structure and ReadFile does not return until the read operation is complete.
-The system updates the OVERLAPPED offset before ReadFile returns.
+The system updates the OVERLAPPED offset and the file pointer before ReadFile returns.

 - If lpOverlapped is NULL, then when a synchronous read operation reaches the end of a file,